Enhancing Hallucination Detection through Noise Injection: Implementation Details

 \texttt{Q: Which Oscar-nominated film had You Sexy Thing as its theme song?
 A: The Full Monty Q: Which Joan’s career revived in Whatever Happened to Baby Jane?
 A: Crawford Q: Which much-loved actor won the Best Actor Oscar for The Philadelphia Story?
 A: James Stewart (...)
 Q: In which river is the Boulder Dam?
 A:}

-To address instances where the model maintains the Q:...A:... format after delivering an answer, we trim all generations using pattern matching with a set of stopwords identified in the outputs.
-In evaluation, when the model fails to produce the result in format, we consider the answer as invalid.
+If the model continues the Q:...A:... format after completing the answer, we trim generations using pattern matching with stopwords.
+For \texttt{Gemma-2B-it}, \texttt{Mistral-7B-Instruct-v0.3}, and \texttt{Phi-3-mini-instruct}, we apply the chat template available on the respective model tokenizers as available on Huggingface.

+In evaluation, when the model fails to produce the answer with the correct format, we treat it as invalid.